House of Representatives (Thailand): Term and dissolution

 The term of the House of Representatives is exactly four years from the previous election day.
-Upon the expiration of the House, the King issues a decree calling for a general election to the House, in which the date of the election is to be announced.
+Upon the expiration of the House, the Monarch issues a decree calling for a general election to the House, in which the date of the election is to be announced.
 This has to be done within forty-five days of the expiration.
 The date of the election is the same for the entire Kingdom.

-The King holds the royal prerogative to dissolve the House before its expiration.
+The Monarch holds the royal prerogative to dissolve the House before its expiration.
 The same rules apply to early dissolutions as to regular dissolutions, except that the time-frame for the election is between 45 and 60 days of the dissolution.
-Because the King exercises his royal prerogative on the advice of the prime minister, in practice the prime minister holds the power to call an election whenever he or she wishes.
+Because the royal prerogative is exercised on the advice of the Prime Minister, in practice the prime minister holds the power to call an election at any time.
 Acting prime ministers do not have the power to call an early election, see Lascelles Principles.